 Environmental Sustainability Focus Areas

-At TMNA, we focus our efforts on four priority issues – Carbon, Water, Materials and Biodiversity – that span the vehicle life cycle and align with Toyota's corporate global environmental strategy.
+In North America, we focus our efforts on four priority issues – Carbon, Water, Materials and Biodiversity – that align with Toyota's corporate global environmental strategy and span the vehicle life cycle.
 We also engage in outreach activities to promote awareness, develop strategic partnerships and share know-how, all to help build a more sustainable future.
-The vehicle life cycle is shown below, along with descriptions of our focus areas.

 • Purchasing renewable electricity